crawfordwebdev/baby-tracker/README.md

 # Dookie Data (Baby Tracker)
 <p>Website for recording and tracking a baby's basic needs.
 The user can  create an account using Google as their sign-in.
-From there, they can add their child and put entries for various needs being filled.</p><br> <br>
+From there, they can add their child and put entries for various needs being filled.</p><br>

 ## Getting Started:
 **[![Heroku](https://img.shields.io/badge/heroku-%23430098.svg?style=for-the-badge&logo=heroku&logoColor=white) (Deployed Link)](https://dookie-data.herokuapp.com/)**<br>